 ~ Full blood: 100% Wagyu genetics; DNA parent verification required for registration.

 ~ Purebred: 93.75% - 99.9% Wagyu genetics.
 This category accommodated the high percentage crosses that had been produced between 1976, when the four bulls arrived, and 1994, when the first cows were imported.
 According to association guidelines, it is not possible to breed up from purebred to full blood status.

 Outside of Japan, there are 4 major strains of Wagyu.
 Because of the relative isolation of one Japanese prefecture to another and the selective breeding that took place in each area, different characteristics emerged from the various strains.
-However, having a common foundation from the native Asian cattle, the Wagyu strains are somewhat related.
+However, having a common foundation from the native Asian cattle, these Wagyu strains are all related.

 Hyogo prefecture is home to Kobe--the city that made Wagyu beef famous.
 The majority of the black Wagyu brought to the U.S. had their origins in this area.
-Hyogo is noted for the Tajima strain, from the bull Tajiri, as well as the Kumanami strain.
-These cattle generally provide excellent meat quality but are smaller framed, slower growing, and lower milking.
-Many bloodlines provide low birth weights and exceptional calving ease.
-They were influenced by Shorthorn, Devon, and Brown Swiss.
+Hyogo is noted for the Tajima and Kumanami lines, which were influenced by Shorthorn, Devon, and Brown Swiss.
+These cattle generally provide the best meat quality and calving ease but they may be smaller framed, slower growing, and lower milking.
+To compensate, the other strains are often included in breeding programs.